 4. The amendment must be ratified by either three-quarters (38) of state legislatures or state conventions.

 Now is the time for we the people to use this gift from our framers.
-Beginning in January 2016, U.S. Term Limits will fight tirelessly for Term Limits Convention applications in state legislatures across this nation.
+In January 2016, U.S. Term Limits launched its fight for Term Limits Convention applications in state legislatures across this nation.
 We won’t stop until the job is done.